 The now-infamous 12-inch barreled .45 Colt Single Action Army revolver has a murky history.
-The revolver rifle was supposedly manufactured specially for Ned Buntline, the pseudonym of witty writer Edward Zane Carroll Judson.
-However, upon further examination, it seems that Colt manufactured these firearms as showpieces, and they weren’t as large as the rumors claimed them to be.
+The revolver rifle was supposedly manufactured especially for Ned Buntline, the pseudonym of witty writer Edward Zane Carroll Judson.
+However, upon further examination, it seems that Colt manufactured these firearms as showpieces, and the barrel lengths weren’t as large as the rumors claimed them to be.

 Ned Buntline was born Edward Zane Carroll Judson in Harpersfield, New York on March 20, 1821.
 As a boy, Edward displayed a penchant for marksmanship, which was fostered by his father who purchased a seven-pound rifle for Edward when he was just eight years old.
 However, his father was also an authoritarian figure with very little humor for rebellion or disobedience.
 This caused Edward to act out more.

 Edward’s father was determined to have Edward follow in his footsteps as a lawyer, but Edward was increasingly disillusioned and bored by legal studies.
 At 11 years old, he ran away from home and became a cabin boy for a ship that sailed around Cape Horn.
 He returned home to visit, but his father disowned him in anger, and Edward became Ned and apprenticed to become a sailor.

 After rescuing the occupants of a small craft when he was just 13 years old, Ned was awarded a commission as a midshipman with the Navy by President Van Buren.
 Ned served in this position from 1838-1942.
 Ned began writing and sending his work to various publications, and his first story was published in Knickerbocker Magazine in 1838 under the penname “Ned Buntline.”